 Do-ahead Turkey Gravy

 This message goes out to all the procrastinators who swore they’d never wait until the last minute again to put together their Thanksgiving feast: Make this gravy now.
-We bring you this quick do-ahead courtesy of Chef John Pitblado, our wonderful, in-house expert on all regional American cuisines.Print this recipe
+We bring you this quick do-ahead courtesy of Chef John Pitblado, our wonderful, in-house expert on all regional American cuisines.Print Recipe Pin Recipe

 Do-Ahead Turkey Gravy